 Just throw everything into your jar for an instant puree breakfast.
 It is somehow the easy counterpart of pumpkin pancakes.

-Other favorites in our house are Pumpkin scones and pumpkin bread, which are also delicious recipes that we'll be sharing with you soon.
+Other favorites in our house are Pumpkin scones and pumpkin bread, which are also delicious recipes we'll share with you soon.

 A fun twist on overnight oats, this recipe is made by mixing the creamy pumpkin puree with oats, spices, and maple syrup.